daniel-dios/kafka-ping-pong/README.md

 ## 🧪 Tests

 All the code was developed with the TDD approach, you will see here unitary tests, module/integration tests, and a real end to end with everything dockerized and only using Kafka to check outputs in different scenarios.
+Also, I've added GitHub actions in order to have a CI pipeline were run automatically all the tests with every commit.

 ## 🤔 Doubts?
-Why not everything in infra?
+Why not everything as infra?

 - I was considering at the beginning using KSQL and resolve everything in infra code but you may change your consumer for a rest controller tomorrow or just a command in your terminal and you will keep this logic into a simple use case as a piece of your business.